buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ghnb-v6ops-rfc3849-update.md

 # IANA Considerations

-IANA is to record the reservation of [TBD]::/20 in the {IANA IPv6 Special-Purpose Address Registry: https://www.iana.org/assignments/iana-ipv6-special-registry/iana-ipv6-special-registry.xhtml}.
+IANA is to record the reservation of TBD::/20 in the IANA IPv6
+{{IANAIPv6SPAR}}.
 The Source, Destination, Forwardable, Globally Reachable and Reserved-by-Protocol fields should be recorded as False.
 There is no Termination Date for this entry.